wzy151531/Java-chat-program/README.md

 ## TODO List

-- [ ] Server stores unreceived message until the receiver is online.
+- [ ] Server stores unreceived messages until the receiver is online.
-- [ ] Save history message at client local.
+- [ ] Save history messages at client local.
 - [ ] Client appends pre keys to database.
-- [ ] Client update signed pre key in database.
+- [ ] Client updates signed pre key in database.
-- [ ] Group chat.
+- [ ] Encrypted group chat.
 - [ ] Store symmetric encryption key that encrypts the history messages in client OP-TEE.
 - [ ] History messages backup from old device to new device.